 Gifts of appreciated securities have the same positive impact on the University as cash gifts; however, these gifts can be more beneficial to you, the donor.
 You avoid paying any taxes on capital gains on the appreciation in the value of the securities, which can be a major benefit if you have held securities for a number of years and if they have grown in value.

-These instructions are used exclusively for the transfer of U.S. stock and bond gifts to the USC Upstate Foundation, please provide the following details to your broker:
+These instructions are used exclusively for the transfer of U.S. stock and bond gifts to the USC Upstate Foundation.

 Corporate Matching Gifts